stat545ubc-2022/DwayneTucker_Mini_Data_Analysis_Projects/README.md

 # Project Information

 > This project is to formulate research questions based on partially tidy datasets, and use functions in the dplyr and tidyverse packages to explore the data.
-The project's data analyses spans two projects.
+The project's data analyses spans two projects: Milestone 1 and Milestone 2.

 # Repository Files
 * README : overview of project and repository contents